Skip to content

 Default Installation:

-To install the chart with the default configuration into the currently active namespace, run:
+To install the chart with the default configuration, run:

 Installation with a Custom Values File: